stacksgov/critical-bounties/README.md

 # Stacks Foundation Critical Bounties Program

 Welcome to the Stacks Foundation Critical Bounties Program repository.
 This program is designed to address specific ecosystem needs through targeted RFP (Request for Proposal) grants.
-For more information about the Critical Bounties program, other grant/bounty opportunities, and to see if there are currently any Critical Bounty RFPs accepting applications, please visit https://stacks.org/grants.

 ## About the Program